ProtosAlen/resumatrix/README.md

-# Vite & NextUI Template
+# Resumatrix

-This is a template for creating applications using Vite and NextUI (v2).
+Resumatrix is using a template for creating applications with Vite and NextUI (v2).

 [Try it on CodeSandbox](https://githubbox.com/nextui-org/vite-template)